Concept

 Creating an intermediate CA

-2.2.
-Next, press the Install Certificate option on the intermediate CA from step 1.1.
+Next, press the Install CA Certificate option on the intermediate CA.

-Next, set the Parent CA to the root CA created in step 1 and configure the intended Valid Until and Path Length fields on the intermediate CA; feel free to use the prefilled values.
+Select Infisical CA and press Continue.
+This option chains the intermediate CA to a root or intermediate CA managed by Infisical.Set the Parent CA to the root CA created in step 1 (or any other existing root or intermediate CA) and configure the intended Valid Until and Path Length fields on the intermediate CA; feel free to use the prefilled values.

 Here’s some guidance on each field: